will-sterling/RAILS-Intro/README.md

 1. Clone your copy of blog repo to Nitrous container.
 1. Change into blog directory
 1. Create new working branch to make changes in.
-  1. create new branch exercise2
+  1. create new branch exercise2, 'git branch exercise2'
-  1. checkout branch exercise2
+  1. checkout branch exercise2, 'git checkout exercise2'
 1. Change directories back up to blog's parent directory.
 1. Create a new RAILS App!
   1. rails new blog -d postgresql